Tensor Dropout for Robust Learning: Introduction

+In this paper, we introduce a novel higher-order randomized factorization method to improve the performance and robustness of deep networks to adversarial and random perturbations.
+We apply this stochastic decomposition to tensor regression layers which we use to entirely replace flattening and fully-connected layers.
+This preserves the structure of multi-dimensional data (e.g., images and MRI data) by expressing an output tensor as the result of a tensor contraction between the input tensor and some low-rank regression weight tensors.
+Instead of using the deterministic reconstruction of the regression weight tensor, our randomized tensor decomposition leads to the stochastic reduction of the rank during both training and inference.
+This is related to non-linear dropout on tensor factorization, which, by randomly dropping units during training, prevents over-fitting.
+However, rather than dropping random elements from the \emph{activation} tensor, this is done on the rank of the regression weight tensor.

-One notable application of deep neural networks is in medical imaging, particularly magnetic resonance imaging (MRI).
-MRI analysis performed using deep learning includes age prediction for brain-age estimation \citep{cole2017predicting}.
-Brain-age has been associated with a range of diseases and mortality \citep{cole2017brain}, and could be an early predictor for Alzheimer's disease \cite{franke2012brain}.
-A more accurate and more robust brain age estimation can consequently lead to more accurate disease diagnoses.
-We demonstrate a large performance improvement (more than 20\%) on this task using a 3D-ResNet with our proposed stochastically rank-regularized TRL, compared to a regular 3D-ResNet.
+We conduct thorough experiments in image classification and phenotypic trait prediction from MRI analysis.
+Specifically, we apply our method to the UK Biobank brain MRI dataset for estimating brain-age, a metric which has been associated with a range of diseases and mortality \cite{cole2017brain}, and could be an early predictor for Alzheimer's disease \cite{franke2012brain}.
+A more accurate and robust metric of brain condition can consequently lead to more accurate disease diagnoses.